vertigg/django-personal-site/poe/README.md

 Django application that gathers and sorts information about every game character.

+As of release of PoE2 ladder is not working anymore.

 ## How to use

 - Use bot command `/poe account` and type in your account into Discord form